 As mentioned above you can manually generate a robots.txt file according to your needs but it can be a real pain and also the syntax errors disturb a lot especially when you are not a master of the skill.
 But don’t worry; there are many online tools that will generate the file for you.
 Go and Google it.
 Next, it is all up to you to type the list of directories you don’t want to get crawled.
 Enjoy!! 🙌

-If you have taken help of this and find it interested or have any suggestion, let us know in the comments below.
-You can also contact us for any of your query.
-Your words inspire us to do more of it.
+have any suggestion, let us know in the comments below.
+You can also contact us

 No comments: